Overview

 In 2022, we disclosed our first portfolio financed emissions inventory covering our FY2021 on-balance sheet financing for clients across four key operational markets: Malaysia, Indonesia, Singapore and Thailand.
 The scope of our FY2021 financed emissions included nine carbon-intensive sectors (Agriculture, Aluminium, Cement, Coal, Iron & Steel, Oil & Gas, Real Estate, Transport, and Power) and four asset classes (Business Loans and Unlisted Equity, Commercial Real Estate, Mortgages, and Motor Vehicle Loans).

-Our Path to Net Zero: Charting a Course to Decarbonisation Whitepaper Version 2.0 for our sector-specific Net Zero targets.
+Please refer to Our Path to Net Zero: Charting a Course to Decarbonisation Whitepaper Version 2.0 for our sector-specific Net Zero targets and our latest Sustainability Report to understand how we are progressing against these targets.

 Risk Management